Carrigan/interactive_art/triclojure/presentation.md

 - Fast forward many years and I met TriClojure's own Michael Stalker and we did a SICP study group where I learned how awesome lisps can be.
+- Looked for Clojure binding for Processing and found Quil.
+- Sam Aaron (Overtone, Quil, SonicPi)
-- It had been a while since I had played with Processing so I decided to see if there was a Clojure binding for Processing and found Quil.
-I made a small drawing for the first time and opened it in a REPL and was hooked; using Clojure you could actually hot reload the drawing code and turn circles to squares and move things around without restarting anything.
+- I made a small drawing for the first time and opened it in a REPL and was hooked
-- Since data is immutable in Clojure, Quil has a 3 function interface where instead of modifying and drawing things in your draw loop, you have an `update` function where you modify your state and then your `draw` function is simply a renderer.
+- Hot Reloading - change everything
+- 3 function interface differences
 - Anyone familiar with React, Reagent, Om, etc. may recognize this pattern; your update function is essentially your reducer and when it completes, the draw function is essentially your views.s
 - Speaking of these frameworks: this can also compile to clojurescript and be used on the web.